Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - Penetration Testing Execution Standard (PTES) – Documentation designed to provide a common language and scope for performing and reporting the results of a penetration test.

-- Open Web Application Security Project (OWASP) – Worldwide not-for-profit charitable organization focused on improving the security of especially Web-based and Application-layer software.
+- Open Web Application Security Project (OWASP) – Worldwide not-for-profit charitable organization focused on improving the security of mainly Web-based and Application-layer software.

 - Penetration Testing Framework (PTF) – Outline for performing penetration tests compiled as a general framework usable by vulnerability analysts and penetration testers alike.